bgap/cyberg.net/README.md

 Public website for cyberg.net

 Deployment only happens through merging in a PR.
+A direct push to master does NOT get deployed!

 ## Development